-The Museum of Contemporary Native Arts is located in the heart of downtown Santa Fe, and houses four dedicated galleries named after Fritz Sholder, Helen Hardin, Allan Houser, and Lloyd Kiva New-all significant Native artists who have contributed generously to the IAIA legacy.
+MoCNA is located in the heart of downtown Santa Fe, and houses four dedicated galleries named after Fritz Sholder, Helen Hardin, Allan Houser, and Lloyd Kiva New-all significant Native artists who have contributed generously to the IAIA legacy.

 The MoCNA Store is a retail shop offering a range of contemporary and traditional arts, books, cds, and unique gifts.
-The MoCNA also stewards a collection of approximately 7,500 pieces of Native art in all media created in 1962 or later by Native artists.
+MoCNA also stewards a collection of approximately 8,000 pieces of Native art in all media created in 1962 or later by Native artists.
 The collection storage facility is located on the IAIA campus and occupies 7,000 square feet of the Science and Technology Building.

-The Museum of Contemporary Native Arts strives to be flexible, foresighted, and risk-taking-maintaining a position dedicated to furthering contemporary Native art presentation and practice.
+The Museum strives to be flexible, foresighted, and risk-taking-maintaining a position dedicated to furthering contemporary Native art presentation and practice.